The Sign Pattern Problem for Ehrhart Polynomials: Introduction

+For fixed $d \geq 3$, Hibi et al. verified $d-1$ of the $2^{d-2}$ possible sign patterns (Theorem \ref{Hibi-HTY-Results}), leaving $2^{d-2} - (d-1)$ cases unresolved.
+As a second application, the following theorem shows that verifying only a bounded number of cases suffices. \begin{thm} Let $d \geq 5$.
+Suppose Question~\ref{QuestionHHTY} has been verified for polytopes of dimensions $1$ through $d$.
+Then for $(d+1)$-dimensional polytopes, it suffices to verify $F_{d+1}$ cases, where $F_n$ satisfies the Fibonacci recurrence $F_n = F_{n-1} + F_{n-2}$ with initial conditions $F_6 = 1$ and $F_7 = 1$. \end{thm} Furthermore, we affirm Question \ref{QuestionHHTY} for $d=8$ and $d=9$.

-This paper is organized as follows.
-In Section 2, we introduce some basic definitions and results.
-We derive the Ehrhart polynomial of the $r$-th pyramid $\mathrm{Pyr}^r(\mathcal{T}_m)$ over the Reeve tetrahedron $\mathcal{T}_m$.
-Sections 3, 4, 5, and 6 are primarily devoted to discussing the three main contributions outlined above.
-We compute the Ehrhart polynomials of some specific polytopes using the LattE software \cite{DeLoera04}.
+The paper is organized as follows.
+Section 2 introduces basic definitions and derives the Ehrhart polynomial of $\mathrm{Pyr}^r(\mathcal{T}_m)$.
+Sections 3--6 present our main contributions.
+Note that the results in sections 5 and 6 do not subsume those from the earlier sections.
+We compute some specific Ehrhart polynomials using LattE \cite{DeLoera04}.